anitab-org/open-source-day/_pages/learning-track.md

 ## How to Write an Accessible Pull Request

 Web accessibility is the practice of making a product or feature usable for as many people as possible.
 It fosters inclusion and diversity by removing barriers that make it impossible for some people to use the web.
 Projects tend to perform better with a diverse set of participants.
 With that being said open source is still facing issues maintaining a diverse set of contributors.
-A recent study on The [Diversity, Equity, and Inclusion in Open Source] (https://linuxfoundation.org/tools/the-2021-linux-foundation-report-on-diversity-equity-and-inclusion-in-open-source/), conducted by the Linux Foundation, showed that 18% of respondents do not feel welcome in open source.
+A recent study on The <a href="https://linuxfoundation.org/tools/the-2021-linux-foundation-report-on-diversity-equity-and-inclusion-in-open-source/">Diversity, Equity, and Inclusion in Open Source</a>, conducted by the Linux Foundation, showed that 18% of respondents do not feel welcome in open source.
 A large number of the respondents that did not feel welcome came from disproportionately underrepresented groups, including people with disabilities.
 This workshop will demonstrate how we as developers can remove barriers and create a more inclusive open source community by adding accessibility into the markdown in a pull request.
 Markdown is a formatting language that generates semantic html from plaintext and it is used in pull requests to write descriptions and create comments.
 Writing proper semantic html is critical for accessible users, as it can be easily read by assistive technologies.

 <details>
   <summary>This workshop will be led by: Kendall Gassner and Adrián Bolonio</summary>